Rules

 As submissions came in and the jurors selected 12 Interactive Haiku.
 We needed to quickly update the website as an exhibit page promoting the creations.

-I thought to myself, why don’t soft objects
+I thought to myself, why don’t soft objects become hard and vice-versa.
+I was wrong.

 Jell-O effects were great for the big rectangles, but in the end, the average computer had trouble computing several wobbly objects bouncing around their screen colliding on fixed objects.
 We dropped the Jell-O parameters and kept them bouncing as solids.

-162 submissions from 20 nations.
+162 submissions from 20 nations

 The family of Interactive Haiku were finally brought to the Tribeca Film Festival 2015 as physical installation.
 A pool of geometric foam pieces hosted visitors as they discovered hidden iPads (in sturdier foam) containing each an Interactive Haiku.